-The 'designer vagina' debate: As demand for genital cosmetic surgery swells, so does the criticism
+As more Indian women line up to get 'designer vaginas', some doctors ring ethical alarm bells

 Another impetus for the growing popularty of vaginal rejuvenation, especially among young women, is advertising.
 “Teenagers are sometimes insecure and they get influenced easily,” said sociologist Nandini Sardesai who feels that doctors are ethically compromised if they offer surgeries that are not required medically.
 “Women should not get conned.
 It is absurd to me.”

 The demand for “designer vaginas” is not restricted to big cities.
-Dr Saptarshi Bhattacharya, a plastic surgeon from Kolkata, claims to have performed labiaplasties on women from Bihar, Jharkhand. and the North Eastern states.
+Dr Saptarshi Bhattacharya, a plastic surgeon from Kolkata, claims to have performed labiaplasties on women from Bihar, Jharkhand and the North Eastern states.
 “I have operated on everyone, from students to housewives and working women,” he said.

-The cost of vaginal cosmetic surgeries could be between Rs 30,000 and Rs 1.5 lakhs depending on the hospital, doctor and other factors.
+The cost of vaginal cosmetic surgeries could be between Rs 30,000 and Rs 1.5 lakh depending on the hospital, doctor and other factors.

 Making normal ugly